holepunchto/pear-inspect/README.md

 import { Inspector } from 'pear-inspect'

-const inspector = new Inspector({ inspector: nodeInspector }) const { publicKey } = await inspector.enable() // Pass the public key to the Session
+const inspector = new Inspector({ inspector: nodeInspector }) const inspectorKey = await inspector.enable() // Pass the public key to the Session

 // When inspection is no longer needed:
 // await inspector.disable()